Alaska Land Transfer Acceleration Act: Titles

-Title V. The act authorized the Secretary of the Interior to create a field office of DOI's Office of Hearings and Appeals in Alaska to handle disputes related to the Alaska land transfers.
+Title V -- Alaska Land Claims and Appeals.
+The act authorized the Secretary of the Interior to create a field office of DOI's Office of Hearings and Appeals in Alaska to handle disputes related to the Alaska land transfers.

-Title VI.
-The act required the Secretary of the Interior, to deliver to Congress a report within three years of the bill's passage.
+Title VI -- Report and Authorization of Appropriations The act required the Secretary of the Interior, to deliver to Congress a report within three years of the bill's passage.
 The report had to detail the progress on the Alaska land transfers.
 Finally, the act made actions necessary in carrying out the Act legal.